casey/just/README.md

 `"true"` when `value` is `"1"` or `"true"`.
 All other values are an error.
 It can be used to parse booleans passed as arguments or environment variables.

+A `show(value)` function is available for converting `value` into a string containing its literal representation, using brackets for empty and multi-element lists.

 The functions `is_dependency()`, `path_exists()`, and `semver_matches()` return
 the canonical booleans.